 - Regression Testing to ensure that changes (enhancements or defect fixes) to the software have not adversely affected it.

-- Usability Testing to determine if the system is easily usable from an end-user’s perspective.
+- Usability Testing to evaluate the user interface’s ease of use from an end-user’s perspective.

-- Performance Testing to determine how the system performs in terms of responsiveness and stability under a certain load.
+- Performance Testing to determine how the system performs in terms of responsiveness and stability under various workloads and conditions.

-- Security Testing to uncover vulnerabilities of the system and determine that its data and resources are protected from possible intruders.
+- Security Testing to uncover vulnerabilities of the system and ensure that its data and resources are protected against unauthorized access and malicious attacks.